calaldees/teachingWorkshops/arduino/README.md

 * Simple
     * Turn LED on
     * Play sound
-    * Read sensor to screen
+    * Read sensor to Serial Monitor
+    * Read multiple sensors to Serial Plotter
 * Medium
     * Play sound based on y axis
     * Turn on/off with switch